WhiskeyRomeoTango/leetcode/searching/backtracking/readme.md

 ```
 backtrack(solution):
-    if solution is not valid:
-        do nothing, solution destroyed
-    else if solution is valid:
     if solution is complete:
         output(solution)
+    otherwise solution is not complete:
+        if solution is valid:
-        for p in all permutations(solution):
+            for p in permutations(solution):
                 if p is valid:
                     backtrack(p)
 ```

 `output()` depends on what kind of solution we are after.
 If there is only 1 unique solution to the problem, `output()` can be just returning the solution.
 But in many other cases, we are asked to return a list of all solutions, then we'll need to create a store outside of `backtrack()`, and `output()` becomes pushing the solution to the store.